alexscottmoore/Lorem-PHPsum/readme.md

 	'html' => 'true', 					// should we include <p> tags between paragraphs?
 	'nums' => 'false', 					// should we include random numbers in the output?
 	'specialChars' => 'false', 			// should we include special characters in the output?
-	'vowelSense' => 'true', 			// should each word look a little more English-like (with vowels between consonants)?
+	'vowelSense' => 'true', 			// should each word look a little more Latin-like (with vowels between consonants)?
 	'doubleSpace' => 'false', 			// should we include double spaces between pargraphs?
 	'minCharsInWords' => 2,
 	'maxCharsInWords' => 8,